 Certain stepper motor cables are purposely left longer than needed for people with different setups.
 You may choose to cut them or leave them as is during wiring.

 Our kit comes with a small strip of fiber glass tape.
 This tape is used to help insulate the Z probe from radiative heat from the the hotend.
 We recommend covering the front and sides of the probe with at least 2 layers of this tape.
-Optional, consider cutting an opening in the tape, around the LED of the Z probe - this will allow you to see the LED light up when the Z probe is triggered.
+Do not cover the back or the bottom of the probe, if you have problems triggering the probe, try removing bits of the tape as it may be interfering with probe sensing.
+Optional: consider cutting an opening in the tape, around the LED of the Z probe - this will allow you to see the LED light up when the Z probe is triggered.

 Your kit should include a pre-wired AC inlet.
 Double check that the wiring correct, the final layout should be as follows: